jasnphung/tic-tac-toe/README.md

 # tic-tac-toe

-Welcome to the Tic Tac Toe game project as part of CSI3140 assignment
+Welcome to the Tic Tac Toe game project as part of CSI3140 assignment.

 ## Description
-This project is a  Tic Tac Toe game built with HTML, CSS, and JavaScript.
+This project is a  Tic Tac Toe game built with HTML, CSS, JavaScript, and PHP.

 ## Features
-- Player-Player or Player-Computer gameplay
+- Player-Computer gameplay
 - Interactive UI
 - Winning message display
 - Falling X's and O's animation